Education System in France: Structure, Levels, and Grading

 The landscape of academic diplomas in the French education system unfolds across three distinctive categories:

+- Universities: In France, a multitude of institutions and universities provide academic diplomas covering professional, academic, and technical degrees.
 Prospective students aiming for a bachelor's degree in any French university must hold a baccalaureate or its international equivalent, equivalent to the completion of 10+2 schooling in India.
+These universities offer comprehensive programs encompassing undergraduate, master’s, and doctoral degrees.

+- Grandes Écoles: A select number of public institutions, known as Grandes Écoles, specialize in various disciplines such as Engineering and Business.
+Comparable to universities, Grandes Écoles can be both public and private.
 To be eligible for admission tests at these institutions, applicants must possess a baccalaureate and have completed 2 years of intermediate preparatory study.
-Successful graduates from these institutions are conferred with a master’s degree upon completing their courses.
+Successful graduates from these institutions are conferred a master’s degree upon completing their courses.

-Diverse and discipline-focused, specialized schools, whether public or private, offer professional courses at the bachelor’s or master’s degree level.
+- Specialized Schools: Diverse and discipline-focused, specialized schools, whether public or private, offer professional courses at the bachelor’s or master’s degree level.
 Fields of study often include Arts, Tourism, Social Work, Architecture, and more.

-Also Read: Top Scholarships for Indian Students in France
+Explore: Top Scholarships for Indian Students in France

 LMD Framework in France